Quantova/Quantova-network-docs/gradium-network.md

 ---

 ## **Introduction**
-This document outlines the technical architecture of a **Gradium Network** built using Substrate.
+This document outlines the technical architecture of a **Quantova Network** built using Substrate.
 The system replaces classical cryptographic algorithms with **post-quantum cryptography (PQC)** to safeguard against quantum computing threats.
 Each component is designed to address vulnerabilities posed by algorithms like Shor’s and Grover’s while maintaining performance and usability.